 In my 20s, when my anxiety and depression went unmanaged, I often felt like I was in the spoon category.
 I’d do one or two tasks and then I’d crash and sleep for 14 hours.
 After a long process, I learned how to have boundaries and how to stop and practice self-care when I felt myself burning out.

-One thing that I’ve really had to pay attention to is the exchange of every between the things that deplete me and the things that recharge me.
+One thing that I’ve really had to pay attention to is the exchange of energy between the things that deplete me and the things that recharge me.

 I have to work hard to find an energy balance.